hcpty/dum-e/README.md

 # Readme
-Dum-E is a Site bundler.
+Dum-E is a Site & Web bundler.